how much weight should you use on your stabilizers?

 A guide to stabilizer weights

-When it comes to adding weight to your rods, how do you know when you're actually using enough?
-Spoiler warning: you might be using too much.
+When it comes to adding weight to your rods, how do you know how much to start with, when you're actually using enough, or how to even tell?

-Follow along and we'll help you figure out what is the perfect weight configuration that works best for your set up!
+In this article we'll go in depth about how adding or removing weight can affect the feel of your bow, your aiming and hold, your training, and ultimately your scores.
+Follow along with the process outlined below and we'll help you figure out what is the perfect weight configuration that works best for your set up!

 What can the right weight stack do for you?